Zetaphor/PromptHub/README.md

 Additionally you can export and import save prompts.
 You will be prompted for a filename, entries are saved in the format of `<filename>.prompts.json`.

+Saved prompts are saved in the browser cache and will persist across page reloads.

 A prompt can be edited by selecting its name and then modifying the contents in the positive or negative text entry fields.

 If the content in the field is unsaved, a button will appear asking if you want to override the prompts contents.